dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deployment-tools.md

 sidebar: "Deploy with other tools"
 ---

-Discover effortless ways to schedule and run your dbt jobs with the help of powerful tools like dbt Cloud, Airflow, Prefect, Dagster, automation server, or Cron.
-Use these to save time and increase efficiency by automating your data workflows, all while enjoying a hassle-free experience.
+Discover effortless ways to schedule and run your dbt jobs with the help of powerful tools like [dbt Cloud](/docs/deploy/dbt-cloud-job), Airflow, Prefect, Dagster, automation server, Cron, or Azure Data Factory (ADF).

+You can use these tools to save time and increase efficiency by automating your data workflows, all while enjoying a hassle-free experience.

 ## Airflow